xyberdoll/488389-kekstagram-19/README.md

 | 18 | 18 | [11005, 2333606219] | Luo et al. 2002 |
 | 19 | 19 | [17885, 9075135299] | Luo et al. 2002 |

 The Ramsey number R(m,n) gives the solution to the party problem, which asks the minimum number of guests R(m,n) that must be invited so that at least m will know each other or at least n will not know each other.
-In the language of graph theory, the Ramsey number is the minimum numbe
+In the language of graph theory, the Ramsey number is the minimum number of vertices v=R(m,